kiroloswassef/protein-design-egfr-tutorial/README.md

 ## Next steps

-- [ ] Repeat with hotspot-conditioned binder design targeting the EGFR ATP-binding region specifically (`ppi.hotspot_res`), rather than unconditional generation
+- [ ] Repeat with **hotspot-conditioned** binder design targeting the EGFR ATP-binding region specifically (`ppi.hotspot_res`), rather than unconditional generation
 - [ ] Explore motif scaffolding for a defined functional site
 - [ ] Apply the same pipeline to a target more directly relevant to the ADC/antibody engineering project (e.g., a linker-payload interface model)

+## Attribution

+The RFdiffusion / ProteinMPNN / AlphaFold generation and validation steps in this project were run using the publicly available [ColabDesign RFdiffusion notebook](https://colab.research.google.com/github/sokrypton/ColabDesign/blob/v1.1.1/rf/examples/diffusion.ipynb) by [sokrypton](https://github.com/sokrypton) (ColabDesign) — I did not write that pipeline code myself.
+My own work was in preparing the EGFR target, choosing parameters/inputs relevant to this target, and in the PyMOL preparation and comparative-analysis code shown above, which I wrote myself.

 ## Tools used